Energy Emissions and Civilization Types

 A comprehensive catalog of distant civilisations has been drawn up over many millennia during the on-going Search for Non-terragen Intelligence.
 There are no Type III civilisations yet known in the local Supercluster, apart front the Leviathan (as described in the Triangulum Transmission) which seems to be an example of a civilisation which has converted its entire galaxy into an intergalactic vessel.
 In an effort to classify the known and detected civilisations purely on their observed emissions the Energy Emission Scale has been devised.

 Low Energy Emission Civilizations (LEECs) Energy emissions well above those of the natural environment, but difficult to detect at any great distance.
 Information Age civilization on Old Earth would have been a LEEC by modern standards; the Cthonids were a LEEC at the time of contact.
-LEECs are very numerous; their projected total for the galaxy is some thousands or tens of thousands based on those discovered within the Terragen sphere at close range or by careful analysis of Argus Array data.
+LEECs are numerous; their projected total for the galaxy is around a thousand based on those discovered within the Terragen sphere at close range or by careful analysis of Argus Array data.
 As with null emission civilizations, it is believed that this is a very diverse group.

 High Energy Emission Civilizations (HEECs) Extreme emissions such as those associated with the modern Terragen Sphere.
 There are seven such sources in the Milky Way, and Meistersingers may be associated with three of them.
 The Triangulum Transmission describes an extragalactic HEEC.
 None but the Meistersingers have made contact, and possibly no others have yet received the wave front of Terragen transmissions and emissions.
 These civilisations all control and emit much more energy than a hypothetical Kardaschev type II civilisation, but each is distributed over thousands of stars.
 Once a civilisation starts to colonise nearby stars successfully, it may exceed the energy use of a Kardashev type II civilisation quite rapidly, even if the inhabitants do not build Dyson swarms.